-Do your customers feel safe when shopping online?
+Do your customers trust eCommerce?
+Do they feel safe when shopping online?

 Trust is a major issue when it comes to online shopping.
 Millions and millions of consumers worldwide peruse the internet in search of great bargains or the best price on a specific product.
 If everyone who looked at a product actually completed the purchase, the numbers would be much more phenomenal than they already are for eCommerce retail sales.

 A report from buySAFE.com said that 81% of online shoppers have numerous concerns about making a purchase online from an unfamiliar site.
 For the retailer, that’s a large amount of doubt.

 Getting your products viewed online is only part of the entrepreneurial effort.
 The end goal, of course, is the conversion, or the sale, and making a little money—why else is one in business but to make money?
 So, when consumers turn away, for any reason, that represents a lost sale—plain and simple!

 To make matters even worse.
 Statistics show that over 75% of those consumers who look and go away, never come back again.

 So, what is driving this distrust in eCommerce?

 According to a 2019 report from the National Retail Federation, nearly 30% of online-only transactions turned out to be fraudulent in some manner.

 Either the deal was a bait-and-switch tactic, or the product was overrated or overstated, or it was something with the service that caused customer dissatisfaction.
 And then there are cases where there never was a real product to begin with.
 Whatever the case, the actions of some unscrupulous jerks have created a trust problem for the many honest and trustworthy entrepreneurs of the world.